merklejerk/pocketfurc/README.md

 ## Building ##

 ### Dependencies ###
-In order to build, you must have the following dependencies installed on your system:
+In order to build the chrome app, you should have the following npm dependencies installed on your system:

 - `handlebars`
 - `browserify`

+The Android app will require:

+- `cca`

 ### Running the build script ###
 Simply run the shell script `build` in the root directory to build the project.
 This script will package the files in the `src` directory by running another script.
 Depending on how your system is set up, you may have to manually run the `build` script in the `src` directory.